 How long does an IVA last?

-If you own a home and have £10,000 or more in equity, your IVA will typically be extended by 12 months instead of requiring you to release that equity through remortgaging.
+If you own a home and have £10,000 or more in equity, your IVA will usually run for an extra year instead of you needing to remortgage.

-How equity is calculated
+How is equity calculated?

-If your share of equity is £10,000 or more, your IVA will normally:
+If your share of equity is:

 - Your income drops and your monthly payments are reduced.